Ichoran/kse3/README.md

 #### How do I pronounce it?

 I don't hear words when I read them, so I don't have any strong opinion.
-I think the most conventional way to pronounce something with that spelling would be K-see, so let's go with that?
+I think the most conventional way to pronounce something with that spelling would be Ksee, so let's go with that?

 ## Subprojects